HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

 with its technological supremacy firmly established, ready for major powers' economic sanctions and/or any potential wars.

-#### Kio estas regulojn de terminoj kaj kondiĉoj en la Reĝino de Omnijo?
+#### Kio estas regulojn de terminoj kaj kondiĉoj en la Regno de Omnijo?

 > What are the regulations on terms and conditions (T&C) in RdO?